 The question “Have you eaten yet?” can be a way to check in on someone’s well-being.
 Consider your own longings and needs and imagine that God is asking you, “Have you eaten yet?”
 How would you answer this question?
 What is something you need from God this year?

-Isaiah’s Perspective/Story:

-Poems help express and convey ideas, feelings or experiences.
-What is Isaiah trying to express and convey to the Israelites?

-From Isaiah’s perspective, what was it like to try to be hopeful and encouraging to your people who have been mistreated and misguided?

-What is it like to call out injustice in your community?
-What are the repercussions?
-Impacts?

-Israelites Perspective/Story: (Discuss 1-2 questions per section)

-What is significant about this feast that all are invited to?
-How does this contrast with their current reality?

-What injustices are the Israelities facing?
-How did the Israelites find comfort and belonging in these poems?

-How is this invitation to God’s feast good news to the poor Israelites?

-God's Perspective/Story:

-How does God address the injustice that the Israelites are experiencing?

-What does God promise?
-How is God showing care, compassion and hospitality?

 Experiencing God’s Hospitality

 God’s hospitality is rooted in deep compassionate love and care.
 If God is the host, we are being asked, “Have y’all eaten yet?”
 God is anticipating our needs, desires and wants to make sure that we are cared for well, satisfied, and feel like we belong.
 This hospitality seeks to restore the dignity and well-being of God’s people.